thesupersonic16/DALTools/FUNCTIONS.md

-# STSC v7 Functions
+# DAL: RR Script Basic Function List
-A little list of some known STSC functions used in DATE A LIVE: Rio Reincarnation
+A little list of some known script functions used in DATE A LIVE: Rio Reincarnation
 A lot of assumptions are being used in this list which could be wrong and please use common sense when using this list.

 ## Exit()